braziljs/eloquente-javascript/02_program_structure.md

 You should imagine bindings as tentacles, rather than boxes.
 They do not _contain_ values; they _grasp_ them—two bindings can refer to the same value.
-A program can only access the values that it still has a reference to.
+A program can access only the values that it still has a reference to.
 When you need to remember something, you grow a tentacle to hold on to it or you reattach one of your existing tentacles to it.

 Let's look at another example.
 To remember the number of dollars that Luigi still owes you, you create a binding.
 And then when he pays back
-$35, you give this binding a new value:
+$35, you give this binding a new value.

 ```
 let luigisDebt = 140;